-Students who study abroad should work with the Department to ensure that their coursework will fulfill the degree requirements.
-In general, courses that deal with historical topics and analyze content through a historical lens can be transferred and applied to a History major or concentration, following the procedures indicated below.
+Students who study abroad should petition the Department to get their courses applied to the major or concentration after returning to the university.
+In general, courses that deal with historical topics and analyze content through a historical lens can be transferred and applied to a History major or concentration.
 Please see pages 13-14 of the Undergraduate Handbook for more information.

 Frequently Asked Questions:

 Q: Where can I study abroad?

 A. The Office of Global Programs offers 300 programs in 150 cities for Columbia students.

 Q: Should students have their courses pre-approved before studying abroad?